-Prerequisites: MGT151 and reading proficiency Financial Management develops a conceptual understanding of investment and financial decisions toward maximizing the business owner's wealth.
+Financial Management develops a conceptual understanding of investment and financial decisions toward maximizing the business owner's wealth.
 The students are exposed to the environment in which financial decisions are made and examine the analytical techniques used in finance.
 Financial Management will not count toward the Associate of Arts degree at Jefferson College but will count toward the Associate of Applied Science degree.
-This course may transfer to a private institution.
+This course may transfer to other institutions.
 (F,S,O)